---"Universal design".

---Any other accessible and/or adaptable design criteria approved by the Housing Trust Fund's advisory board.

-• For new housing units in one- to 3-unit structures, each ground-floor unit shall be constructed to the following "visitability" standards:
+- The design principles of any one of the following: - -- "Aging in place". - -- "Universal design". - --Any other accessible and/or adaptable design criteria approved by the Housing Trust Fund's advisory board. - For new housing units in one- to 3-unit structures, each ground-floor unit shall be constructed to the following "visitability" standards: - --One zero-step entrance to the dwelling unit that will permit a visitor using a wheelchair to enter the main-level floor of the dwelling unit through a that has a minimum 32" clear passage opening.

+doorway entrance

-- --One zero-step entrance to the dwelling unit that will permit a visitor using a wheelchair to enter the main-level floor of the dwelling unit through a doorway entrance that has a minimum 32" clear passage opening. - --A usable path of travel throughout the interior main-level floor of the dwelling unit that is no narrower than 36" at any point except for interior doorway openings with a minimum 32" clear passage opening. - --A powder room (half bath) on the main-level floor that has: 1) a doorway entrance with a minimum 32" clear passage opening; 2) sufficient space to close the entrance door while the room is occupied; 3) a minimum 30" by 48" floor space clearance; 4) reinforced walls for future installation of grab bars to provide access to the toilet if necessary. - Any of these standards (except standards imposed by federal or state law) may be waived or reduced by the Housing Trust Fund's advisory board, upon consultation with appropriate City staff, if project site conditions are unsuitable, but any such waiver does not exempt the project from all other applicable requirements regarding accessibility and visitability.
+--A usable path of travel throughout the interior main-level floor of the dwelling unit that is no narrower than 36" at any point except for interior doorway minimum 32" clear passage opening.

+openings with a

+--A powder room (half bath) on the main-level floor that has: 1) a doorway entrance with a minimum 32" clear passage opening; 2) sufficient space to close the entrance door while the room is occupied; 3) a minimum 30" by 48" floor space clearance; 4) reinforced walls for future installation of grab bars to provide access to the toilet if necessary.

+Any of these standards (except standards imposed by federal or state law) may be waived or reduced by the Housing Trust Fund's advisory board, upon consultation with appropriate City staff, if project site conditions are unsuitable, but any such waiver does not exempt the project from all other applicable requirements regarding accessibility and visitability.